skelly37/GSoC-2022/README.md

 - How to use Windows API with Python
 - Differences between Windows and Unix pipes
 - `\0` is the only character that is prohibited on both Windows & Unix in path names
-- `/tmp` is not the recommended way to store non-persistent app data on *nix.
+- `/tmp` is not the recommended way to store non-persistent app data on *nix
 - `os._exit` might be useful when pythonic threads get broken

 ## Some personal thoughts